UW-Whitewater-Sustainability/Documentation/Utility Summary/storm.md

 IMAGE2

 **3.)** You are going to need the $ amounts for both the CO-OP and the UWW stormwater as well as the Stormwater credits highlighted in yellow.
 Copy and paste these values into their respective place in the SUMMARY.
-(Match destination formatting for the highlighted value)
+(Make sure that the higlighted value gets entered as a positive numbe NOT A NEGATIVE like it is when you copy it.)

 IMAGE3